DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

   1. The excess considered in the program will occur from the eighth attempt within the calculation month.
 The amount charged has changed.
   2. Mastercard is also introducing a limit of 35 failed attempts on the same card and merchant number per continuous 30-day period.
 Even if the shopper does not exceed the limit of 7 retries in a 24-hour period, but exceeds the monthly limit, the charge will be applied

-> Note: The current rule of the Excessive Attempts program is valid until 01/31/2023 (see Table Excessive Attempts), where only 10 attempts to approve the same transaction are allowed (on the same card, and same merchant number), with retry allowed after 24 hours.
+> **Note**: The current rule of the Excessive Attempts program is valid until 01/31/2023 (see Table Excessive Attempts), where only 10 attempts to approve the same transaction are allowed (on the same card, and same merchant number), with retry allowed after 24 hours.

 #### 2. Merchant Advice Code Transaction Excellence (MAC)